 In this price range, you’ll find basic insoles that offer a simple layer of cushioning.
 These are often made of gel or standard foam and are designed to provide some immediate shock absorption.
 If you’re just looking to add a little extra softness to your work boots for standing on hard surfaces, this tier can be a decent starting point.
 However, these insoles typically lack significant arch support and are not designed to address specific foot conditions.
 They’re a straightforward way to add some padding, but they may wear out quickly and won’t provide the structured support needed for long-term foot health.

-The Mid-Range Sweet Spot: $25-$40
+The Sweet Spot: What to Expect for $25-$40

 This is where you start to see more thoughtful design features.
 Insoles in the mid-range often use better materials that provide both cushioning and some energy return, which can make a real difference during a long workday.
 You’ll also find options with more defined arch support and deeper heel cups to help stabilize your foot.
 For many people dealing with general foot fatigue, this price point offers a some comfort, support, and durability compared to regular insoles.

-The Premium Investment: $40+
+The Premium Tier: Investing $40+

 If you’re dealing with persistent foot pain from conditions like plantar fasciitis or spend your entire day on unforgiving concrete, investing in a premium insole is a smart move.
 In this tier, you’ll find Aetrex Orthotics, which are designed with advanced features like our signature arch support to help align your body and relieve pressure.
 These insoles use superior materials like memory foam for ultimate cushioning and are crafted to provide targeted relief where you need it most.
 Aetrex helps to support your feet and can make a world of difference in your overall comfort, from your feet all the way up to your back.

-Is a Higher Price Worth It?
+Is a Higher Price Really Worth It?

 So, should you spend more on insoles?
 In most cases, yes.
 While a budget insole is better than nothing, a higher-priced orthotic is built with superior technology and more durable materials.
 Think about it this way: insoles typically need to be replaced every six to twelve months, especially in demanding work environments.
 A premium pair is more likely to maintain its shape and supportive qualities for longer.
 More importantly, the targeted support from a well-designed orthotic can help address the root cause of your discomfort.
 Using a tool like the Aetrex Orthotic Finder can help you identify the specific support you need, making it a worthwhile investment in your health and daily well-being.

-How to Get the Perfect Fit
+How to Get the Perfect Fit in Your Work Boots

 Finding the right insole is a huge step toward all-day comfort, but the job isn’t done until you’ve made sure it fits perfectly inside your work boots.
 A poorly fitting insole can create new pressure points or make your boots feel tight and uncomfortable, defeating the purpose entirely.
 Think of it this way: you wouldn't wear a perfectly tailored suit that's two sizes too small.
 The same principle applies to your feet.
 The goal is to have the insole feel like a natural extension of your boot, providing support without crowding your foot.
 Taking a few extra minutes to dial in the fit ensures you get the maximum benefit from your investment, from heel to toe.
 A great fit means your arch is properly supported, your heel is stable, and your toes have room to move freely.
 This isn't just about comfort; it's about proper alignment and reducing strain on your entire body.
 Let’s walk through the simple steps to get it just right so you can focus on your work, not your feet.